-Alumni who wish to organise an exhibition or show to promote their work, are able to use the Gallery space, subject to availability and booking.
-For events organised after 6 pm or during weekend, there is a supervisory fee applied.
+Alumni who wish to organise an exhibition or show, to promote their work, are able to use the space, subject to availability and booking.

 Employing LCCA Graduates

-The LCCA Careers and Employability Service can help you recruit our students and graduates, raise your profile and act as a link between your organization and the College.
+The LCCA Careers and Employability Service can help you to recruit our students and graduates, raising your profile and acting as a link between your organisation and the College.

 All alumni receive a 50% discount on all short courses and CPD (continual professional development courses).

-The chance to network with entrepreneurs and form professional relationships with like-minded individuals within LCCA events.
+The chance to network with entrepreneurs and form professional relationships with like-minded individuals at LCCA events.